Snapshots / Backups (Differential & Full clones)

 Virtual / Physical Correlation (Troubleshooting)

-Within SANsymphony-V, each Virtual disk could be created from multiple physical resources (storage).
-SANsymphony-V provides detailed information about which physical pool the Virtual disk is created from and which ports are used to present the Virtual disks to the hosts.
+Within SANsymphony, each Virtual disk may be created from multiple physical resources (storage).
+SANsymphony provides detailed information about which physical pool the Virtual disk is created from and which ports are used to present the Virtual disks to the hosts.

 Automated Storage Tiering